Qovery/qovery-client-go/docs/EnvironmentVariable.md

 ### NewEnvironmentVariable

-`func NewEnvironmentVariable(id string, createdAt time.Time, key string, value string, scope APIVariableScopeEnum, ) *EnvironmentVariable`
+`func NewEnvironmentVariable(id string, createdAt time.Time, key string, scope APIVariableScopeEnum, ) *EnvironmentVariable`

 NewEnvironmentVariable instantiates a new EnvironmentVariable object This constructor will assign default values to properties that have it defined,